GSA/digitalgov.gov/content/posts/2016-05-02-redesigning-we-the-people.md

 **The result?
 Now it takes just a few, easy steps to view, sign, and then share a petition.** That means it’s also way simpler for people — no matter their age, location, or level of technical prowess — to participate in petitioning.
 That’s a critical step to ensure that We the People remains universally accessible.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/05/600-x-871-We-the-People-hp-redesign-animated.gif" alt="An animated gif showing the We the People homepages." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/05/600-x-871-We-the-People-hp-redesign-animated.gif" alt="An animated gif showing the We the People homepages." >}}

 **Some things, of course, stayed the same.** The threshold for response is still 100,000 signatures.
 When we do respond, we are still going to be candid and honest with you.
 And whenever possible, we’re going to find ways to engage further: to talk with you directly, to answer your questions, and to connect you to ongoing opportunities to learn about and participate in a cause that matters to you.